mBrond/mBrond/README.md

 - My name?
 Miguel Brondani
 - How old?
 17 springs
 - Nacionality?
 Brazilian, but I have dual Italian citizenship 🇧🇷 🇮🇹
 - What I do?
-Currentyl stdudying Técnico em Informática para Internet Integrado ao Ensino Médio at Colégio Técnico Indústrial de Santa Maria.
+Currently studying Técnico em Informática para Internet Integrado ao Ensino Médio at Colégio Técnico Indústrial de Santa Maria.
 I am also one of the Class Representative and member of the Student Directory.

 ### Intelectual Competences 🧠:
 1. C